-Formal ballot papers incorrectly sorted to the Informals/Queries pile will be sorted to the correct pile when the Informals/Queries pile is reviewed by election official in charge during the Initial Count, or during the Check Count.
+This simplified process may result in some formal ballot papers being temporarily sorted to the Informals/Queries pile.
+These ballot papers later will be sorted to the correct pile when the Informals/Queries pile is reviewed by the supervisor.

 The Initial Count is an indicative count only.